chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/media-panel/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="view-and-debug-media-players-information"></a>Anzeigen und Debuggen von Informationen zu Media Playern

-Verwenden Sie **das Medientool** in Microsoft Edge DevTools, um Informationen anzuzeigen und die Media Player pro Browserregisterkarte zu debuggen.
+Verwenden Sie **das Tool Media** in Microsoft Edge DevTools, um Informationen anzuzeigen und die Media Player pro Browserregisterkarte zu debuggen.

 ## <a name="open-the-media-tool"></a>Öffnen des Medientools